faceyspacey/extract-css-chunks-webpack-plugin/README.md

+*Note: this is a companion package to:*
+- [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks)
+- [react-universal-component](https://github.com/faceyspacey/react-universal-component)
+- [babel-plugin-universal-import](https://github.com/faceyspacey/babel-plugin-universal-import) ***or*** [babel-plugin-dual-import](https://github.com/faceyspacey/babel-plugin-dual-import)

+<details><summary>See Old Docs</summary>
 Like `extract-text-webpack-plugin`, but creates multiple css files (one per chunk).
 Then, as part of server side rendering, you can deliver just the css chunks needed by the current request.
 The result is the most minimal CSS initially served compared to emerging "render path" solutions.

 For a demo, `git clone`: [universal-demo](https://github.com/faceyspacey/universal-demo)

-*Note: this is a companion package to:*
-- [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks)
-- [react-universal-component](https://github.com/faceyspacey/react-universal-component)
-- [babel-plugin-universal-import](https://github.com/faceyspacey/babel-plugin-universal-import) ***or*** [babel-plugin-dual-import](https://github.com/faceyspacey/babel-plugin-dual-import)

 ## Recommended Installation
 ```